-John Herde is currently the CEO of Linda’s Bakery Limited and a member of the company’s board of directors.
-He joined Linda’s in 2011, bringing 15 years of food industry leadership, retail expertise and executive management experience in his role with the company.
+John Herde is currently the CEO of Trent Restaurants Limited.
+He joined Trent in 2018, bringing 20 years of food industry leadership, retail expertise and executive management experience in his role with the company.

-In addition to his retail industry experience, John has held sales and marketing positions within the food distribution sectors.
+In addition to his retail industry experience, John has held positions in retail and food distribution sectors.
 His areas of expertise are sales, marketing, logistics, retail and manufacturing operations.